How to Create a Winter Background in Adobe Illustrator

 Drag all this shapes to the Brush panel and apply the same parameters as we did before.

-Now, with the Paint Brush Tool (B) we paint with the ones you have just created to give a snowy effect to our background.
+Now, with the Paint Brush Tool (B) paint with the brushes you've just created to give a snowy effect to our background.

 And now we have our Winter Background ready to use!

 No time limits or pressure.
 Adapt the courses to your own timetable.

 Share your projects and learn from our online community.

 When you finish a course you'll be able to download your certificate.